DatabaseCleaner/database_cleaner/README.markdown

 An easier, but slower, solution is to use the `:truncation` or `:deletion` strategy.

 So what is fastest out of `:deletion` and `:truncation`?
 Well, it depends on your table structure and what percentage of tables you populate in an average test.
-The reasoning is out the the scope of this README but here is a [good SO answer on this topic for Postgres](http://stackoverflow.com/questions/11419536/postgresql-truncation-speed/11423886#11423886).
+The reasoning is out of the scope of this README but here is a [good SO answer on this topic for Postgres](http://stackoverflow.com/questions/11419536/postgresql-truncation-speed/11423886#11423886).

 Some people report much faster speeds with `:deletion` while others say `:truncation` is faster for them.
 The best approach therefore is it try all options on your test suite and see what is faster.